• Athletics

 NCAA v.
 Alston

 The same trial court from O’Bannon v.
 NCAA heard this case, which combined several separate but related claims challenging the NCAA’s compensation restrictions.
-The U.S. Supreme court heard an appeal and found some NCAA rules violated the Sherman Anti-trust Act.
+The U.S. Supreme Court heard an appeal and found some NCAA rules violated the Sherman Anti-trust Act.

 Following the Alston decision, the NCAA announced college athletes would have the opportunity to benefit from their name, image, and likeness and issued an Interim NIL Policy.